ietf-rats-wg/eat/draft-ietf-rats-eat.md

 UEID's are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.

-The consumer (the relying party) of a UEID MUST treat a UEID as a completely opaque string of bytes and not make any use of its internal structure.
+The consumer (the Relying Party) of a UEID MUST treat a UEID as a completely opaque string of bytes and not make any use of its internal structure.
 For example, they should not use the OUI part of a type 0x02 UEID to identify the manufacturer of the device.
 Instead they